the-james-burton/atacama/README.md

 It is a HTML5/Angular-JS single-page application that runs in a web browser.
 It communicates with three principal back end components...

 * **elasticsearch** Using a factory-provided elasticsearch javascript client.
 Ultimately, this client communicates via the elasticsearch rest API.
 Historic data is fetched from elasticsearch for presenting to the user.
 My *turbine* server project also has spring-data-elasticsearch and some rest APIs to provide the same data.
 This will allow me to swap easily between the two to try out different architectures.
 * **rabbitMQ** Real-time data is streamed to Atacama using Stomp over Websockets.
-Thanks to a plugin, rabbitMQ is able to act as a websocket broker for my web app.
+Thanks to a plugin, rabbitMQ is able to act as a websocket broker for Atacama.
 It is actually very easy to swap rabbitMQ for a native spring-boot solution and I will be experimenting with scalability at some point to see which is the best option.
 * **the-turbine** Using spring-boot provided bespoke rest APIs.
 This is for control only and is not used for data at the moment, although as explained above it is easy for me to make it the sole point of contact for Atacama if I so wish.

 ## How do I use it?

-The easiest way to get it up and running is to clone the repo and then build it.
+The easiest way to get it up and running is to clone this repo and then build it.
 Make sure you have git, node, bower and grunt-cli installed then run something like the following...

 ```bash
 git clone https://github.com/the-james-burton//atacama/atacama.git atacama